MohamedGouaouri/cla-coders-dashboard/assignments/2-challenges-page.md

 ## Tasks
 Here's the set of tasks to develop the UI for home page

-### 1) Implement components
+### 1. Implement components
 1. Implement the `Navbar` component:
-    - Create a functional component named Navbar.
+    - Create a functional component named `Navbar`.
-    - Use JSX to structure the Navbar layout with links to different sections of the application.
+    - The `Navbar` should contain, the logo, the `challenges`, `leaderboard` links on the left and the profile avatar, the user and theme toggle on the right.
-    - Add dropdown functionality for user profile options (It opens up when we click on user profile picture).
+    - Add dropdown functionality for user profile options (It opens up when we click on user profile avatar).

 ![Navbar1](./images/nav.png)